PROJECT VISION

 Stage 1 of the construction program will be delivered over five years and includes the basement, riverwalk, public realm, retail pavilions, common podium and the north tower.

-The first phase of Stage 1 will take two years to complete and focuses on the demolition of existing structures, reclamation and in ground foundation works.
+The first phase of Stage 1 will take two years to complete and focuses on the deconstruction of existing structures, reclamation and in-ground foundation works.
 The first tower (North Tower) is due for completion in 2028.
 The second tower (South Tower) is likely to be built at a later stage.

 The delivery of the Waterfront Brisbane scheme will require closure and diversion of the Riverwalk.
-The new Riverwalk will be up to 15 metres wide in some areas and will open with temporary finishes in early 2026 with full completion due in early 2028.
+The new Riverwalk will be up to 15 metres wide in some areas and will open with temporary finishes in January 2026 with full completion due in 2028.

-Dexus has committed to providing an alternate route for pedestrians and cyclists during the construction.
+Dexus has provided an alternate route for pedestrians and cyclists during the construction.

-Waterfront Brisbane sets new benchmarks for workplace amenity and vibrant placemaking in Brisbane, revitalising and transforming Waterfront Place and the Eagle Street area into a premium business, retail and leisure destination.
+Waterfront Brisbane sets new benchmarks for workplace amenity and vibrant placemaking in Brisbane, revitalising and transforming One Eagle (formerly Waterfront Place) and the Eagle Street area into a premium business, retail and leisure destination.

 The design of Waterfront Brisbane’s public spaces will reflect the site’s history as the trading centre of early Brisbane and the subtropical climate that Brisbane is known for.

-Waterfront Brisbane delivers approximately 7,000sqm of retail including riverfront dining, casual cafes, convenience retail and fine dining.
-This is complemented by the creation of more than 1 hectare of new and revitalised public space including beautifully landscaped, tiered lawns and multiple green, open areas for workers, the community and visitors to enjoy.
+Waterfront Brisbane delivers approximately 7,000 sqm of retail including riverfront dining, casual cafes, convenience retail and fine dining.
+This is complemented by the creation of more than one hectare of new and revitalised public space including beautifully landscaped, tiered lawns and multiple green, open areas for workers, the community and visitors to enjoy.

-Upgrades to existing private jetty facilities will support river tourism along with an opportunity to deliver a new CityCat terminal to further enhance public transport connections.
-Discussions with Council about this opportunity are ongoing.
+Upgrades to existing private jetty facilities will support river tourism along with an opportunity to further enhance public transport connections.

 Waterfront Brisbane will enhance active transport through construction of a new, improved Riverwalk.
 The section of Riverwalk in front of Eagle Street Pier will be widened from two metres to a minimum of six metres and up to 15 metres wide in places.

-Multiple ramp access points near Riparian Plaza and at Waterfront Place will allow cyclists to ride between Eagle Street and the river.
+Multiple ramp access points near Riparian Plaza and at One Eagle will allow cyclists to ride between Eagle Street and the river.
 It will remain a zone that is shared by pedestrians and cyclists.

 Waterfront Brisbane creates a vibrant precinct that supports the local economy and small businesses.
 It is estimated that the project will support over 1,000 construction jobs over the next decade, with an additional circa 900 operational support jobs once construction has completed.